AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/known-issues/known_issues_virtual_machine.md

 The ‘build’ folder in jdk8_tl and jdk9 take up a lot of disk space - sometimes upto 3GB, and if not required after building it, can be removed.
 In the beginning when learning about the system, you won’t need both jdk8 and jdk9 built.

-If you still need more disk space, use the above solution to increase the size of the disk.
+If you still need more disk space, use the below solutions to increase the size of the disk.

 <br/>
 **How do I change the disk size of the VDIs on the VMs?**